WCMU-TV

 WCMU-TV (channel 14) is a PBS member television station in Mount Pleasant, Michigan, United States, owned by Central Michigan University.
-The station's studios are located on the CMU campus in Mount Pleasant, and its transmitter is located 3 mi west of Barryton, Michigan.
+The station's studios are located at the Public Broadcast Center on the CMU campus on East Campus Drive in Mount Pleasant, and its transmitter is located 3 mi west of Barryton, Michigan.

 WCMU-TV operates three satellite stations: WCMW (channel 21) in Manistee (with transmitter northeast of Ludington), WCMV (channel 27) in Cadillac (with transmitter east of Kalkaska), and WCML (channel 6) in Alpena (with transmitter north of Atlanta, Michigan).
-Collectively branded as WCMU Public Media, the four stations cover an area spanning three television markets and small portions of several others.
+Collectively branded as WCMU Public Television, the four stations cover an area spanning three television markets and small portions of several others.
+They are sister stations to WCMU Public Radio under the WCMU Public Media umbrella.

-Although Mount Pleasant is part of the Flint–Saginaw–Bay City market, the majority of WCMU Public Media's viewership is in the Traverse City–Cadillac and Alpena markets.